faceyspacey/redux-first-router/README.md

   document.getElementById('react-root')
 )
 ```
+*note: the above App component could just as easily manually dispatch an action of `USER` type with an `id` in the payload
+and achieve the same result.
+That means you can sync the address bar without changing your code.
+That's the perfect first
+step to take.
+The next step after that is using the `<Link />` component so these intentions are visible as `<a>` tags
+in your page for search engines to pick up.*

 Based on the above `routesMap` the following actions will be dispatched when the
 corresponding URL is visited, and conversely those URLs will appear in the address bar